John Hawken: Renaissance

-In late 1968 former Yardbird Chris Dreja, John Hawken and steel player Brian (B.J.)
-Cole were going to form a country-rock band, to be managed by Peter Grant and produced by Mickey Most, but they never got beyond the rehearsal stage.
+In late 1968 former Yardbird Chris Dreja, John Hawken and pedal steel guitarist Brian (B.J.)
+Cole were going to form a country-rock band, to be managed by Peter Grant and produced by Mickie Most, but they never got beyond the rehearsal stage.
 Dreja, aware that his former Yardbirds colleagues Jim McCarty and Keith Relf were putting together a new band, suggested Hawken as a possible member.
 In early 1969 Hawken got a telephone call from McCarty asking if he was interested in the new project.
-Hawken turned up at McCartys' house in Thames Ditton, along with bass player Louis Cennamo, Dreja and Cole.
+Hawken turned up at McCarty's house in Thames Ditton, along with bass player Louis Cennamo, Dreja and Cole.
 Cole and Dreja subsequently dropped out of the project.

 A short time later Jane Relf joined on vocals and Renaissance was born, with a line-up of Keith and Jane Relf, McCarty, Hawken and Cennamo.
 The band's self-titled debut album was released in October 1969, followed by an American tour in early 1970.
 During the recording of the band's second album, Keith Relf, McCarty, and Cennamo departed.
 Hawken formed a new lineup of the band with former Nashville Teens members Terry Crowe, Michael Dunford, and Neil Korner, as well as session drummer Terry Slade.
 After a European tour, Jane Relf left to be replaced by American singer Binky Cullom.

 Hawken was contacted by Spooky Tooth (an English rock band) in October 1970 with an offer to join the band.
-Hawken accepted, helping his successor, John Tout, to integrate with the band before leaving.
+Hawken accepted, helping his successor in Renaissance, John Tout, to integrate with the band before leaving.

 After Renaissance

 Hawken joined Spooky Tooth for a three-month European tour in support of their album The Last Puff.
 After the tour was complete, Spooky Tooth disbanded.

-In 1971, Hawken joined Third World War.
-Hawken recorded one album (the band's second release).
+In 1971, Hawken joined Third World War, with whom he recorded one album (the band's second release).
 The group also included John Knightsbridge on lead guitar, who would later join Hawken in Illusion.

 Hawken also worked as a session musician, playing on Spooky Tooth bandmate Luther Grosvenor's solo album, as well as projects by Claire Hamill and The Sutherland Brothers.